felperez/felperez.github.io/_pages/research.md

 The results from the paper above show that it is possible to develop a theory in this setting.

+**Limit laws of sequential and random dynamical systems:**

+The classical limit laws apply for sequences of random variables with some degree of stationarity.
+For instance, a Law of Large Numbers and a Central Limit Theorem hold for a class of martingales and a class of ergodic stationary processes.
+We can extend these notions by considering processes arising from sequential and random compositions of different dynamical systems acting in the same space.
+The resulting systems are non-stationary.
+While several laws have already been proved, I am interested in Large Deviations and Central Limit Theorems for such systems.

 ## Two dimensional dynamics

 ![Sierpinski triangle](/files/sierp.png)